The PDC’s online systems for public information access are a key component to fulfilling the agency’s mission.

 - Phase 2, March 2017 to October 2017 - Specific Search (find the specific record you are looking for)

-- Phase 3, On hold 2018 or later. - Fuzzy Search (find everything related to a term or expression)
+- Phase 3, On hold until 2018 or later - Fuzzy Search (find everything related to a term or expression)

-On May 9th the PDC in conjunction with our project stakeholders decided to add additional time and resources to phase 2 and hold phase 3 until 2018 or later.
+On May 9, 2017, the PDC in conjunction with our project stakeholders decided to add additional time and resources to phase 2 and hold phase 3 until 2018 or later.
 This decision was driven primarily by a desire to substantially improve the usability of the Specific Search functionality.
-Phase 2 was originally projected for March 2017 to July 2017 and phase 3 for July 2017 to October 2017.

 The PDC has a strong community of stakeholders who are as passionate about the work we do as we are.
 Let's deliver a great end-result together.